Share Transfer Procedure for Private Limited Company - Process

 The following is the process for the transfer of shares in a private limited company:

-The process of share transfer takes off with the Share Transfer Deed, which is a legal document transferring ownership of shares from the transferor to the transferee.
-The Share Transfer Deed shall be executed between the parties and should be stamped and signed according to the Indian Stamp Act, 1899.
+The process of share transfer takes off with the Share Transfer Deed, which is a legal document

 The Share Transfer Deed should contain the following information:

+- Step 2: Obtain No Objection Certificate (NOC): The transferor shall obtain a No Objection Certificate from the company, which confirms that the company has no objection to the transfer of shares.
+The NOC should be obtained within two months of the execution of the Share Transfer Deed.
 The transferor must apply in writing to the company by giving the original share certificate of the company, the Share Transfer Deed, along with the prescribed fee.
 The company, after verifying the documents, will issue the NOC if there are no objections.

-The transferor should submit the Share Transfer Deed along with the original share certificate and NOC to the company within 60 days of the execution of the Share Transfer Deed.
+- Step 3: Submit Transfer Documents: The transferor should submit the Share Transfer Deed along with the original share certificate and NOC to the company within 60 days of the execution of the Share Transfer Deed.
 The firm will verify the documents against the transfer and update the records of the firm about the transfer of shares.
+The company also needs to issue one new share certificate in the name of the transferee.

-The company's directors' board will consider the transfer request in view of the Articles of Association provisions and the relevant laws and regulations for approval or rejection.
+- Step 4: Board Approval: The company's directors' board will consider the transfer request in view of the Articles of Association provisions and the relevant laws and regulations for approval or rejection.
+The approved transfer is recorded in the minute books of the board and modified in the shareholders' register.

-The share transfer deed is liable for stamp duty at the prescribed rates in every state and shall be paid in advance prior to the presentation of the transfer documents before the company.
+- Step 5: Pay the Stamp Duty: The share transfer deed is liable for stamp duty at the prescribed rates in every state and shall be paid in advance prior to the presentation of the transfer documents before the company.

-The company needs to file the forms with RoC within 30 days of the transfer of shares.
+- Step 6: Filing of Required Forms: The company needs to file the forms with RoC within 30 days of the transfer of shares.
 The forms required to be filed are Form SH-4 (for transfer of shares) and Form MGT-7 for filing annual returns.

 Below are the documents required for share transfer in the case of a private limited company: